seymores/algorithmia/README.md

 [Algorithmia](http://developers.algorithmia.com) Elixir client.
 [See all algorithms here.](https://algorithmia.com/algorithms)

+Please raise issue to request support for algorithm not listed here.

 ## Setup
 Register an account with [Algorithmia](http://algorithmia.com) and configure your simple API key in config/dev.exs.